 Changes in sleep patterns

 Opioids can cause disturbed sleep patterns.
-Users who are addicted may get up in the middle of the night and struggle to get back to sleep, or may spend more time sleeping in the day in order to catch up.
+Users who are addicted may get up in the middle of the night and struggle to get back to sleep or may spend more time sleeping during the day in order to catch up.
 If you have noticed that your loved one is sleeping more/less and you know that they are taking medication, you may want to consider if this is linked.

 Confusion and poor judgment

 Does your loved one seem like they’re constantly distracted?
-Are they making odd decisions, getting lost or neglecting responsibilities?
+Are they making odd decisions, getting lost, or neglecting responsibilities?
 It’s possible that this could be due to opioids.